Bednaski/powerplant-coding-challenge/README.md

 ### Calculation

-- The `calculate_production_plan` function in `production_plan.py` processes this input data to calculate the optimal production levels for each plant.
+- The function in `production_plan.py` processes this input data to calculate the optimal production levels for each plant.
 The goal is to distribute the energy output to meet the specified load in the most cost-effective way, taking into account each plant’s efficiency, minimum and maximum output limits, and fuel costs.

 ### Output

-- The API send the information back with specify each plant's production level in MWh
+- The API send the information back with specify each plant's production level in MWh.